The First Principle of Lean Management: Eliminate Waste

 Management activities

 Many activities become an essential part of the framework, believing they'll bring value.
-The problem arises when all those meetings, preps, and arrangements turn out to be unnecessary because they don't bring the added value they were supposed to.
+The problem arises when all those meetings, materials, preps, and arrangements turn out to be unnecessary because they don't bring the added value they were supposed to.
 One needs to be careful here because often, we need a series of meetings to turn an idea into something useful for the users.
 However, this shouldn't be used as an excuse.

 Unused talent - this is an addition to the "management activities" principle, added in the 90s.
-Companies often don't harness all the skills their employees have under their belt.
+Companies often don't harness all the skills and knowledge their employees have under their belt.
 This could lead to:

 • loss of efficiency